 In a large bowl, combine the avocado oil, lime juice, minced garlic…

 Add the chicken thigh strips to the marinade.
-(Chicken breasts will dry out.
-Please use thighs.)
+(Chicken breasts can dry out, but you do you.)
 Toss in the sliced peppers and onions, too.

 Plop the chicken and veggies onto the rimmed baking sheet…